QCN880/Capstone-Project/README.md

 ### Data Sources
 ---
-The primary source of Data used here is pivot table.xls Click on the link below to download the data
+The primary source of Data used here is Capstone Data.Xls Click on the link below to download the data

 [Download here](https://drive.google.com/drive/folders/1bua5YtNOHzLaDZj8149WooEuTATttp4_)

 ### Data Overview